 Any links to Amazon are affiliate links.

 I don’t consider myself to be artistic.
 I sew, scrapbook, make jewelry, etc. I can be creative if I do something for a while (I call them marathons), but I when it comes to drawing, painting, etc., I am not artistic.
-Despite that, I have some thoughts for art time activities.
-I am sure many of you have better ideas, so please share!
+Despite that, my children are artistic!
+I have some thoughts for art time activities.
+Click here to visit the visual list and get my top picks

 - Fat Crayons: Crayola makes fat crayons that are easy for those little hands to grasp.
 They are also nice because the child can push hard with the crayon and not break it.
 Kid’s First Larger Size Washable Crayons, 8 Color/Pack (BIN523280) Category: Crayons